hacks-guide/finalize/docs.md

 ### BACKUPFLAG

-The script checks for the existence of SD:/gm9/flags/BACKUPFLAG (no file extension).
+The script checks for the existence of `SD:/gm9/flags/BACKUPFLAG` (no file extension).
 If it exists, it will silently skip the NAND backup.
 This will be visible to the user through:

 - The top screen displaying "Setup complete!*" with an asterisk
 - A warning symbol next to the two NAND backup files on the top screen
-- Additional text on the bottom screen highlighting that a NAND backup was not made because one already exists
+- Additional text on the bottom screen highlighting that a NAND backup was not made

+This is created and used by the script when a NAND backup is made without a Nintendo 3DS folder ("NOSPACE").
+In such instances, BACKUPFLAG is created so that when the user re-runs GodMode9 with the Nintendo 3DS folder, sufficient space for a NAND backup is not required.

+### INSTALLFLAG

+The script checks for the instance of `SD:/gm9/flags/INSTALLFLAG` (no file extension).
+If it exists, it will silently skip installing CIAs.
+This will be visible to the user through:

+- The top screen displaying "Setup complete!**" with two asterisks
+- Additional text on the bottom screen highlighting that CIA installation has been skipped

+If BACKUPFLAG is triggered at the same time, "Setup complete!*" will take priority.
+The bottom screen will still warn the user that CIA installation has been skipped.

+This flag can only be triggered by the user creating the file, and is intended to be used for debugging purposes (i.e. CIA installation works fine through GodMode9).

-### Checksums and changelog
+### Checksums (finalize.gm9) and changelog

 For versions before migration to a Git repository, see [here](https://gist.github.com/lilyuwuu/8a7ce43263fe498b7fb0a403ea5eaff3).